 You’ve probably browsed at least one personal blog in your life with an ‘About’ page that’s a lengthy personalized summary.
 You might even mistake it for a short novel.
 Unless that was your BFF’s page, you undoubtedly skimmed it in a few seconds or disregarded it completely.

 Let’s be frank.
 We all do love to write about ourselves and our businesses.
-We are proud and have so much to say about everything we stand for and all that we’ve accomplished.
+We are proud and have so much to say about everything we stand focopyr and all that we’ve accomplished.
 Yet, many of us tend to go on rants, which can be put an end to our high traffic hopes.
 No one wants that.
-So work on making your content direct and straightforward to heighten the chances that it will get read all the way through.
+So work on your content writing and make sure it is direct and straightforward to heighten the chances that it will get read all the way through.

 Know that you don’t have to say everything here.
 In fact, in blog articles alone, 75% of readers prefer that posts are under 1,000 words.
 And likewise, you should keep things tempting by leaving your readers always wanting more.